 - candy corn optional

-- Preheat oven to 350 degrees.
+Preheat oven to 350-degrees.

-- In a large bowl, cream the butter and sugar until light and fluffy.
+In a large bowl, cream the butter and sugar until light and fluffy.

-- Gradually add the eggs, one at a time, and the vanilla extract.
+Gradually add the eggs, one at a time, and the vanilla extract.

-- Slowly blend in the milk until thoroughly combined.
+Slowly blend in the milk until thoroughly combined.
 Set aside.

-- In another large bowl, whisk together the baking powder, salt, and all-purpose flour.
+In another large bowl, whisk together the baking powder, salt, and all-purpose flour.

-- Add the flour mixture in thirds to the butter and egg mixture, using a spatula or wooden spoon to stir to combine.
+Add the flour mixture in thirds to the butter and egg mixture, using a spatula or wooden spoon to stir to combine.

-- Spray a bundt pan liberally with baking spray.
+Spray a bundt pan liberally with baking spray.

 Spoon approximately 1½ cups of the pound cake batter into the bottom of the prepared bundt pan.
 Freeze while preparing the colored batter.

-- In a medium bowl, add approximately 3 cups of the batter along with the orange zest, juice, orange extract and a few drops of the orange gel food color.
+In a medium bowl, add approximately 3 cups of the batter along with the orange zest, juice, orange extract and a few drops of the orange gel food color.
 Stir well, adding more gel color if desired.

-- Spoon the orange batter evenly over the cream colored layer and return to the freezer while preparing the yellow batter.
+Spoon the orange batter evenly over the cream colored layer and return to the freezer while preparing the yellow batter.

-- In a medium bowl, add the lemon zest, lemon juice, lemon extract and a few drops of the yellow gel food color to the remaining batter.
+In a medium bowl, add the lemon zest, lemon juice, lemon extract and a few drops of the yellow gel food color to the remaining batter.
 Stir well, adding more gel color if desired.

-- Spoon and smooth the yellow batter evenly over the orange layer.
+Spoon and smooth the yellow batter evenly over the orange layer.

-- Cool the cake for 20 minutes and then invert it onto a serving platter to cool completely.
+Cool the cake for 20 minutes and then invert it onto a serving platter to cool completely.

-- Once completely cool, dust the cake liberally with confectioner’s sugar.
+Once completely cool, dust the cake liberally with confectioner’s sugar.

-- Slice and serve with whipped cream, ice cream, and candy corn (if desired).
+Slice and serve with whipped cream, ice cream, and candy corn (if desired).

 Tools and equipment:

-I hope you’ve enjoyed this recipe for Candy Corn Colored Citrus Pound Cake as much as I’ve enjoyed bringing it to you.
-Should you have any questions regarding this, or anything else you see on my site, please don’t hesitate to contact me directly or leave me a comment in the comment section below.
-It is always my pleasure to get an answer to you just as soon as I possibly can.
+Should you have any questions or comments regarding this recipe or anything else you’ve seen on my site, please don’t hesitate to contact me directly or leave me a comment in the comment section below.
+It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!

-For additional information regarding my Kudos Kitchen recipes, or my hand painted glassware or fabric items, please follow me on;
+For more information regarding my Kudos Kitchen recipes, please follow me on my social media:

 Until we eat again, I hope you have a delicious day!